earthly/website/blog/_posts/2021-10-31-stop-using-pie-charts.md

 Monday.

-In this section, we will switch from using randomly-generated data to using precipitation data, which was previously described in ["Plotting Precipitation with Python, Pandas and Matplotlib"](/blog/plotting-rainfall-data-with-python-and-matplotlib); in particular Victoria BC's daily precipitation for 2020.
+In this section, we will switch from using randomly-generated data to using precipitation data, which was previously described in ["Plotting Precipitation with Python, Pandas and Matplotlib"](/blog/plotting-rainfall-data-with-python-and-matplotlib); in particular Victoria BC's daily precipitation for 2021.
 Let's See if it actually rains more on the weekend.

 <div class="wide">
-{% picture content-nocrop {{site.pimages}}{{page.slug}}/rainfall-by-day-of-week-pie-chart-is-hard-to-read.png --picture --alt {{ amount of rain by day of week as a pie chart }} %}
+{% picture {{site.pimages}}{{page.slug}}/rainfall-by-day-of-week-pie-chart-is-hard-to-read.png --picture --alt {{ amount of rain by day of week as a pie chart }} %}
-<figcaption>Distribution of precipitation by day of week: Saturday does look smaller than others, however the second ranked day is not clear</figcaption>
+<figcaption>Saturday, Sunday, or Monday?
+They all look the same.</figcaption>
 </div>

+The pie chart shows Saturday, Sunday and Monday looking equal.
+It's not possible to easily see which day received the most rain.

 ### Let's Try That Again

 Here's the same data plotted horizontally:

 <div class="wide">
-{% picture content-nocrop {{site.pimages}}{{page.slug}}/rainfall-by-day-of-week.png --picture --alt {{ amount of rain by day of week as a dot chart }} %}
+{% picture {{site.pimages}}{{page.slug}}/rainfall-by-day-of-week.png --picture --alt {{ amount of rain by day of week as a dot chart }} %}
 <figcaption>Distribution of precipitation by day of week: Avoid Fridays!</figcaption>
 </div>

-Interestingly Saturdays and Sundays were significantly[^1] drier than most weekdays; whereas Fridays appear to be downright ugly.
+Ah ha!
+Saturday was the wettest day, followed by Sunday.
+It turns out that Monday is actually halfway between Thursday and Saturday -- something that was not clearly displayed by the pie chart.

 ### Plotting Distributions Using Box and Whisker Plots

-I Wonder why Fridays received so much more precipitation compared to other days?
-Maybe we had a single Friday that poured rain.
+I wonder why Saturdays received so much more precipitation compared to other days?
+Maybe we had a single Saturday that poured rain.
 Rather than look at the total precipitation, let's look at a distribution of precipitation.
 We will use a box and whisker plot (also known as simply a box plot).

 <div class="wide">
-{% picture content-nocrop {{site.pimages}}{{page.slug}}/rainfall-by-day-of-week-box-and-whisker-with-outliers.png --picture --alt {{ amount of rain by day of week as a dot chart }} %}
+{% picture {{site.pimages}}{{page.slug}}/rainfall-by-day-of-week-box-and-whisker-with-outliers.png --picture --alt {{ amount of rain by day of week as a dot chart }} %}
 <figcaption>Box and whisker plot of precipitation by day of week</figcaption>
 </div>

 Percentiles are at the core of a box and whisker plot.
 The plot is comprised of four parts: 1) a rectangular box displays the lower and upper quartiles (the 25th and 75th percentiles), 2) a vertical line drawn inside the rectangular box, which represents the median value (the 50th percentile), 3) whiskers which extend on beyond the rectangle to display the minimum and maximum values, and optionally 4) outliers which are displayed as points which were rejected while calculating the percentiles.

-It turns out that the heaviest day of rain in 2020 occurred on a Monday!
-Whereas Fridays contained five days of heavy rain, which contributed to the large total precipitation value displayed in a previous plot.
+It turns out that the heaviest day of rain in 2021 occurred on a Monday!
+That Monday was November 15th, when BC was hit with an atmospheric river, which caused severe flooding and severed all roads in and out of Vancouver.
+Victoria _only_ received 78mm of rain, compared to Hope, BC which received 103mm (and 174mm on the prior day), but I digress.

 It's possible to reduce (or completely disable) outlier detection, by setting a very large [`whis`](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.boxplot.html) value; however doing presents a simplified version of the story:

 <div class="wide">
-{% picture content-nocrop {{site.pimages}}{{page.slug}}/rainfall-by-day-of-week-box-and-whisker.png --picture --alt {{ amount of rain by day of week as a dot chart }} %}
+{% picture {{site.pimages}}{{page.slug}}/rainfall-by-day-of-week-box-and-whisker.png --picture --alt {{ amount of rain by day of week as a dot chart }} %}
 <figcaption>Box and whisker plot without omitting outliers</figcaption>
 </div>